Design Guide

 Island Lockers

-Island lockers are freestanding units positioned in the center of open office space — functioning as a destination rather than a boundary.
-They create natural gathering points and can double as collaboration surfaces, making them ideal for neighborhoods and team areas in activity-based working environments.
+Island lockers are freestanding units positioned in the center of open office space — a destination rather than a boundary.
+They create natural gathering points and double as collaboration surfaces, making them a natural fit for team neighborhoods and activity-based work environments.

-The countertop becomes a working surface, a coffee bar, a whiteboard, or a display platform — depending on what the space needs.
+The countertop becomes a working surface, a coffee bar, a whiteboard, or a display platform.
 The locker compartments below handle storage.
-The result is a multifunctional element that earns its square footage.
+The result earns its square footage.

 • Solid surface, quartz, or writable laminate countertop options